Your rights as a couple

 - changing your name through marriage.

-You may also refer to the Happily Ever Before and After pamphlet you are given before your wedding.
+You can also refer to the Happily Ever Before and After pamphlet you are given by your registered celebrant before your wedding.

 - requesting an interview appointment to book a ceremony with us

 - registering your civil partnership without a ceremony

 - withdrawing your application to register a civil partnership

 - withdrawing your application to end your civil partnership.

 You can also refer to the legal effects of entering a civil partnership.